Public health system in India: Barriers of access

 Both social and financial inequality results in barriers of access to healthcare services in India.
 Services aren't accessible for the disabled, mentally challenged, and elderly populations.
 Mothers are disadvantaged and in many rural areas there is a lack of abortion services and contraception methods.
 Public clinics often have a shortage of the appropriate medicines or may supply them at excessively high prices, resulting in large out of pocket costs (even for those with insurance coverage).
 Large distances prevent Indians from getting care, and if families travel far distance there is low assurance that they will receive proper medical attention at that particular time.

 Hospital fires

 Many government hospitals do not follow the fire safety norms set in the National Building Code of India owing to cost saving measures and the preference for the lowest bidder in construction projects.
 Due to this there have been frequent news reports of major hospital fires across India.
-According to a Scroll.in report, the main reason for this vulnerability to electrical short circuits is the lack of dedicated electrical engineers in most hospitals and shortage of government electrical engineers in the various state public works departments.
+According to a Scroll.in report, electrical problems especially under high loads was the leading cause of hospital fires, the main reason for this vulnerability to electrical short circuits is the lack of dedicated electrical engineers in most hospitals and shortage of government electrical engineers in the various state public works departments.
 The same report found that between August 2020 to March 2022 there were 122 deaths due to 29 incidents of hospital fires during that period.